 Pacifica requires students to submit all work to their instructors in a typewritten or printed format by the due date indicated on each course's syllabus.
-Students are asked to submit their work either in person, by mail, or by other delivery service unless they are completing an online course.
-In the Clinical Psychology program all paper submissions are conducted via Desire to Learn (D2L) unless individual faculty instructions differ.
-In other programs, some instructors may allow electronic submission of papers or require hard copies of papers or assignments to be mailed to them, which will be noted in the course syllabus.
+Students should to refer to their program guidelines and course syllabi for the method of submission required of their written assignments.
+Some programs or instructors require electronic submission of papers via Desire2Learn or email, or request hard copies of papers or assignments to be mailed or handed in directly to them, which will be noted in the course syllabus.
 Be sure to follow these instructions unless notified directly by the instructor to submit work in a different way.
 Please note that if you are submitting incomplete coursework or have accommodations through the Disability Services Office, please notify the instructor of your submission and/or also email your paper directly to class instructor.